Lab DirectorRachel Miller-Slough, PhD

 Psychology at Virginia Tech.
 She completed her clinical internship and postdoctoral

 fellowship at Duke University Medical Center.
-Her research focuses on risk and protective
+Her research focuses on how parents

 Graduate Research Assistants